-Wells first appeared in regions where farming was prevalent.
-However, by the turn of the 18th century, machine drilling was developed, making it easier and faster to dig wells.
+Wells were mostly hand-dug up until the 19th century.
+However, machine drilling became possible by the turn of the 19th century, making it easier and faster to dig wells.

-The drills were made of wood, and later, machines would be developed and powered by steam.
-Next, the 19th century would bring the creation of the roller drill bit, which paved way for the advancement of drilling technology by the 20th century to what we know today.
+At the beginning of the 20th century, the roller drill bit was invented by Howard Hughes Sr., which paved the way for the advancement of drilling technology from the 20th century to what we know today.

 The Different Types of Water Wells